What to do, why and when

 Most people don’t know that it is possible for arteries to become blocked even when a normal blood test indicates that everything is within safe limits, including cholesterol.
 The first sign can be a heart attack, and it can sometimes be fatal.

 A slow buildup of plaque in the arteries can be caused by lifestyle factors, such as lack of exercise, smoking, etc; or genetic factors, such as Lipoprotein(a) – not just cholesterol.
-Although the risk starts in the mid-30s, it becomes significant from the mid-40s and increases sharply from the mid-50s: Heart disease.

 1.4 The benefits of proactive health

-The benefits of adopting the proactive health practices explained in this guide are formidable, and it’s not difficult to do, as discussed in Healthy people have better habits.
+The benefits of adopting the proactive health practices explained in this Guide are formidable, and it’s not difficult to do, as discussed in Healthy people have better habits.

 | What it benefits | How it benefits |